lbl-srg/obc/specification/source/cdl.rst

 ]

 An example of CDL semantic information with multiple ``metadataLanguage``/``metadata`` pair is shown below.
-As each of the ``metadataLanguage``: "Brick 1.3 text/turtle", "Project-Haystack 3.9.12 application/ld+json" and "Text" have been defined earlier in the class definition annotation, they can be used to include semantic information later within the class.
+If the ``metadataLanguage``: "Brick 1.3 text/turtle", "Project-Haystack 3.9.12 application/ld+json" and "Text" have been defined earlier in the class definition annotation, they can be used to include semantic information later within the class.

-[Example:
+**fixme: This needs to be written more formal.
+There is no notion of time in these files, so writing 'earlier' and 'later' is ambiguous.
+Instead, you need to explain the look up rules**

+[Example: **fixme: use consistent indentation below to make it easier to see the structure**

 .. code-block:: modelica